On-Device Inference versus Wireless Streaming: Energy-Efficient Multi-Modal Deep Learning for Wearable Cardiovascular Patches: Model Efficiency

 \subsection{Results}

-We summarize the results of our first experiment, evaluating the impact of input signal length and processor choice, in Table \ref{table:ResultsExtended}.
-Across all signal lengths, inference on the NPU is significantly more efficient than on the ARM Cortex-M33.
-For our chosen model (CNN 128), the inference time on the NPU is 20.36ms compared to 79.76ms on the Cortex-M33 (approximately 3.9 times faster).
-This leads to an energy per inference of 0.092mJ (NPU) versus 0.639mJ (Cortex-M33), demonstrating the NPU is approximately 6.9 times more energy-efficient.
-Table \ref{table:ResultsExtended} also demonstrates the significant impact of input signal length on efficiency.
-Reducing the input length from 6000 samples to 128 samples drastically reduces the energy per inference on the NPU from 0.216mJ to 0.092mJ, and the inference time from 37.82ms to 20.36ms.
-This substantial energy saving, combined with the high accuracy maintained by the CNN 128 configuration (Table \ref{table:SigLengths}), validates our approach of utilizing aggressive downsampling for edge deployment.
-The results comparing the mean power consumption of the ML inference (using the CNN 128 model) with BLE communication are summarized in Fig. \ref{fig:PowerConsFig}.
-Model inference on the Cortex-M33 (0.629 mW) is significantly more expensive than constant BLE communication (0.198 mW).
-However, model inference on the NPU (0.09 mW) is more than 53\% cheaper than BLE communication.
+Table~\ref{table:ResultsExtended} summarizes the impact of input signal length and processor choice.
+Across all signal lengths, inference on the NPU is markedly more efficient than on the Cortex-M33.
+For our chosen CNN 256 model, the inference time on the NPU is 20.58 ms compared with 80.17 ms on the Cortex-M33.
+This translates into 0.086 mJ per inference on the NPU versus 0.606 mJ on the Cortex-M33.
+Therefore, inference on the NPU is approximately 3.9 times as fast as inference on the CPU and requires approximately one-seventh of the energy.

+The input signal length itself drives a substantial efficiency change.
+Reducing the per-modality input length from 6000 to 256 samples lowers the NPU energy per inference from 0.204 mJ to 0.086 mJ (\(\sim\)2.4x reduction) and the inference time from 37.82 ms to 20.58 ms. Combined with the near-best accuracy of CNN 256 (Table~\ref{table:Results1}), this validates aggressive downsampling as a design lever for edge deployment of multi-modal cardiac classifiers.

+Fig.~\ref{fig:PowerConsFig} reports the mean power consumption of model inference against BLE communication across the swept payload sizes.
+The average power during inference stays low across the swept range (0.086--0.204 mW, minimum at CNN 256), far less sensitive to data size than BLE.
+BLE communication, by contrast, increases strongly with payload size.
+At the smallest payload of 128 Bytes it is comparable to NPU inference, but it rises sharply for larger payloads and even exceeds model inference on the Cortex-M33 at a payload of 2048 Bytes, reaching 1.145 mW.
+The highlighted range in Fig. \ref{fig:PowerConsFig} marks the one-second wearable-ECG payloads introduced in Section \ref{sect:eff-A}.
+For this representative range, continuous streaming costs several times more than local model inference.